-- 4. We continue to recommend that Segal provide additional information in the valuation report about the new entrant population used in its projection such as the average age and service of the population each year. - 5.
-We recommend the TRS Board continue to annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly, as they did for this valuation.
-However, we also recommend that Segal take into consideration the TRS investment consultant's expected returns in developing the investment return assumptions. - 6.
+- 4. We continue to recommend that Segal provide additional information in the valuation report about the new entrant assumption used in its projection such as the average age and service of the active population in each year of the projection. - 5.
+We recommend the TRS Board continue to annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly, as they did for this valuation. - 6.
 We recommend that future stress testing include the impact to the required State contribution of potential reductions in the discount rate. - 7.
-We recommend that Segal revise the inactive vested buyout assumption for future valuations so members who have already been offered a buyout and not taken it are not assumed to take a buyout in the future. - 8.
-We recommend that Segal increase the Full-Time future service accrual rate assumption to 1.0 years of service and consider non-full-time member future service accrual rates that reflect recent experience on an individual basis. - 9.
-We recommend that Segal disclose historical values of the maturity measures that are significant to understanding the risks identified along with projections of these measures to the extent they are readily available from the current projections.
+We recommend that Segal increase the Full-Time future service accrual rate assumption to 1.0 years of service and consider non-full-time member future service accrual rates that reflect recent experience on an individual basis.

-The 2021 TRS GASB Nos.
-67 and 68 information was provided in the 2021 Valuation.
-We find that the assumptions and methods used to prepare the 2021 TRS GASB Nos.
+The 2022 TRS GASB Nos.
+67 and 68 information was provided in the 2022 Valuation.
+We find that the assumptions and methods used to prepare the 2022 TRS GASB Nos.
 67 and 68 schedules are reasonable based on the materials provided to us.